rust-lang/rfcs/text/0000-freeze.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-This design has been relied on by rustc for 3 years, and has not required any significant maintenence, nor does this author expect there to be much maintenence after making it `pub`.
+This design has been relied on by rustc for 3 years, and has not required any significant maintenance, nor does this author expect there to be much maintenance after making it `pub`.

 Crate owners who incidentally have `Freeze` types in their API, and wish to add in interior mutability at a later date, can do so by simply `Box`ing up any parts of their type which may be modified through an immutable reference to avoid breaking changes.